zorobabbage/Duck-API/README.md

 # nfd-api

-Uses an Sqlite3 db with every duck to allow for sorting on the server side
+Uses an Sqlite3 db with every duck to allow for sorting on the server side.
+Also contains the rewards api to allow frontend to read MongoDB.

 ## Single duck